alionour/Udagram/deployment/pipline.md

 Pipline gives:
 - **Speed**: Automatically performing all the steps of a pipeline is faster than doing it manually each time
 - **Finding bugs**: By running tests each time we are trying to deploy, we are able to find bugs earlier.
+## Continuous Integration
+**Continuous integration** is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
+Continuous integration most often refers to the build or integration stage of the software release process and entails both an automation component (e.g. a CI or build service) and a cultural component (e.g. learning to integrate frequently).
+The key goals of continuous integration are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

+## Continuous Delivery
+**Continuous Delivery** is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
 ##### CircleCI version
 This is simply indicating which version of the platform our pipeline should use and current version is 2.1.
 ```yml